voedger/voedger/design/workspaces/create-workspace-v2.md

 - If router sees that baseWSID of WSID is < MaxPseudoBaseWSID then it replaces that pseudo base WSID with app base WSID:
   - (main cluser, (baseWSID %% appWSAmount) + FirstBaseAppWSID)
 - `crc16 = crc32.ChecksumIEEE & (MaxUint32 >> 16)`
-- `cdoc.sys.Login` stores login hash only
+- `cdoc.registry.Login` stores login hash only

 ## Create Login